-Is rolling or folding clothes better when packing for travel?
+Is rolling or folding clothes for travel better when packing for a trip?

-This is an age-old question that travelers regularly debate and often have strong views on!
-While some travelers swear blind that rolling clothes maximizes space, others argue that folding clothes reduces wrinkles.
+While some travelers swear blind that rolling clothes maximize space, others argue that folding clothes for travel reduces wrinkles.
 Does one really save more space or keep your clothes from creasing?
 And which method works best when paired with a packing cube system?

 Let’s take a look.

 Many travelers are adamantly in the camp that rolling your clothes in neat, tight little sausages will save space in your luggage.
 In some cases, that is absolutely true.
 Rolling clothes really can save space in your luggage.
 This is partly because as you begin to pack rolled items into your bag, it gives the appearance of having additional room versus adding folded items.

 Items like socks and underwear, lightweight t-shirts, pants, tops, and skirts are ideally suited to the rolling method.
 These are thinner items of like sizes that can be folded into like-sized squares and then rolled tightly.
 Some travelers even swear by using a small rubber band to secure each little sausage into tight bundles that pack down easily and can save a ton of space.

 On the other hand, rolling your clothes will not save space when traveling with bulky items like sweaters, which can actually take up more space when rolled.
 It’s also not a great idea to roll button-up shirts and formal wear, as certain fabrics get bunched up when they’re rolled, causing creasing.
 In this case, you'll want to fold them neatly into stacks and then use a compression sac to save space.